weinong/k8s-dashboard-with-aks-aad/README.md

 ### Configure oauth2-proxy

 You will need to use `azure` provider and specify `--resource=6dae42f8-4368-4678-94ff-3960e28e3630`.
 This allows the oauth2-proxy, which uses the web app we just created, to request access to AKS AAD Server App.
-However, due to [#779](https://github.com/oauth2-proxy/oauth2-proxy/issues/779) and [#913](https://github.com/oauth2-proxy/oauth2-proxy/issues/913), azure provider in oauth2-proxy is broken when `--resource` is used.
-While we are waiting for [#914](https://github.com/oauth2-proxy/oauth2-proxy/pull/914) to be merged, you can use my pre-built docker image `docker.io/weinong/oauth2-proxy:v6.1.1-109-g49746b8` which has the fix.
+However, due to [#779](https://github.com/oauth2-proxy/oauth2-proxy/issues/779) and [#913](https://github.com/oauth2-proxy/oauth2-proxy/issues/913), azure provider in oauth2-proxy was broken when `--resource` is used.
+The fix [#914](https://github.com/oauth2-proxy/oauth2-proxy/pull/914) has been merged into [v7.1.0](https://github.com/oauth2-proxy/oauth2-proxy/releases/tag/v7.1.0)

 A sample deployment yaml is provided [oauth2-proxy.yaml](oauth2-proxy.yaml).